The INTERNATIONAL GEOGRAPHY OLYMPIAD (iGeo)

-The International Geography Olympiad is organised by the International Geographical Union (IGU) Olympiad Task Force.
-The 5 members of the Task Force are:
+The International Geography Olympiads are held under the auspices of the International Geographical Union (IGU), through the IGU Olympiad Task Force.
+The current members of the Task Force, in alphabetic order, are: